Saint Thomas Christians

 The Chaldean Syrian Church based in Thrissur represents the continuation of the traditional pre-sixteenth century church of Saint Thomas Christians in India.
 It forms the Indian archdiocese of the Iraq-based Assyrian Church of the East, which is one of the descendant churches of the Church of the East.
 They were a minority faction within the Paḻayakūṟ faction, which joined with the Church of the East Bishop during the 1870s.

 The Eastern Catholic faction is in full communion with the Holy See in Rome.
 This includes the aforementioned Syro-Malabar Church, which follows the East Syriac Rite, as well as the West Syriac Syro-Malankara Catholic Church.
 The Oriental Orthodox faction includes the autocephalous Malankara Orthodox Syrian Church and Malabar Independent Syrian Church along with the Jacobite Syrian Christian Church, an integral part of the Syriac Orthodox Church headed by the Patriarch of Antioch.

 Oriental Protestant denominations include the Mar Thoma Syrian Church and the St. Thomas Evangelical Church of India.
 Being a Reformed church influenced by Anglican missionaries in the 1800s, the Mar Thoma Church employs a Reformed variant of the liturgical West Syriac Rite.
 The St. Thomas Evangelical Church of India is an evangelical faction that split off from the Marthoma Church in 1961.
 Meanwhile, the CSI Syrian Christians represents those Malankara Syrian Christians, who joined the Anglican Church in 1836 and eventually became part of the Church of South India, a United Protestant denomination.
-The C.S.I. is in full communion with the Mar Thoma Syrian Church.
+The CSI is in full communion with the Mar Thoma Syrian Church.
 By the 20th century, various Syrian Christians joined Pentecostal and other evangelical denominations like the Kerala Brethren, Indian Pentecostal Church of God, Assemblies of God, among others.
 They are known as Pentecostal Saint Thomas Christians.